 The School of Music recently formed the Inclusion, Diversity, and Equity Committee (IDE) comprised of staff and faculty members dedicated to advocate for the BIPOC population in our School and on campus.
 Per their official bylaws, they advise the Director on all topics relating to IDE within the curriculum, policies, and communication of the MU School of Music.

 The IDE Committee partnered with the Community Music Program to launch the Inclusion, Diversity, Equity and Access Scholarship (IDEAS) in Spring 2021, offering 12 full scholarships for private lessons for 6-12th grade students who are members of an underrepresented racial or ethnic minority group.
-The program has since grown to 16 full scholarship students, with plans for expansion to 22 students by Spring 2022.
+The program has since grown to being able to offer up to 20 full scholarship awards.
 For more information about IDEAS, visit the CMP website.

 Introduction to Soul & Country